Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 * The disk driver.
 This is the code that physically accesses the massive storage devices, mainly to read and write disk sectors, as requested by the kernel code when necessary.
 It consists of a series of routines with standardized input and output parameters.

 The kernel common code part is not 100% driver independent.
-It contains a couple of points that must be patched depending on the disk driver used: one that specifies how many driver units will be controlled by the driver, and another one that specifies how many page 3 work area is needed by the driver.
+It contains a couple of points that must be patched depending on the disk driver used: one that specifies how many driver units will be controlled by the driver, and another one that specifies how much page 3 work area is needed by the driver.

-Figure 1 shows a diagram with the structure of a MSX-DOS 1 kernel.
+Figure 1 shows a diagram with the structure of an MSX-DOS 1 kernel.

 ```
 4000h +---------------------+